axibase/arduino/dataTransmission/README.md

 git clone https://github.com/adafruit/DHT-sensor-library
 mv DHT-sensor-library $ARDUINO_IDE_FOLDER/libraries/DHT_sensor_library
 ```
-If you are not using a DHT-sensor and a DHT-library, you should comment out the following lines in the MQTT sketch:
+If you are not using a DHT-sensor and a DHT-library, you should comment out the following lines in your respective sketch:

+**MQTT:**
 ```
 #include "DHT.h" //add DHT library
 ```